 By registering for classes, students agree to pay all tuition and required fees associated with their registration, optional services and other fees, whether paying in full or utilizing the installment payment option.
 Failure to pay tuition, fees or other charges may result in penalties, late registration fees and/or possible cancellation.
 If your registration schedule is canceled due to non-payment, a $100 reinstatement fee will be charged to re-enroll.
-Unpaid tuition, fees, and other charges are subject to Texas A&M University-Texarkana's collection policy and the student will be responsible for all expenses incurred to collect the account.
+Unpaid tuition, fees, and other charges are subject to Texas A&M University-Texarkana's collection policy and the student will be responsible for any and all collection fees incurred to collect on the account.

 Accepted Forms of Payment

 Payment for tuition, fees, room and meal plans are made to the Texas A&M University-Texarkana, Business Office.
 Payments may be made by cash, check, money order, cashier's check, debit or credit card.
 The university accepts Visa, Discover, Master Card, American Express.
 The following are ways in which payments can be made:

 - By mail to the following address: Texas A&m University-Texarkana, Attn: Business Office, UC Suit 257, 7101 University Ave., Texarkana, TX 75503

 - In person in the Business Office located in the University Center on the 2nd floor, suit 257.
 Monday-Friday, 8:00 am- 4:30 pm.